 Our full-blown support efforts started with the establishment of an in-house onsite daycare center "And's" in 2008, and today, about 28% of our female employees (more than one in four) are working mothers.

 Also, more and more female managers now take maternity or parental leave, which shows our managers have better work-childcare balance.
 At the manager level, the number of those who took maternity or parental leave increased 2.6 times from fiscal 2013 to fiscal 2019.

 *Although we have conducted a periodical monitoring since October in 2012, which was at the timing of spinning off.
-Additionally, from 2017 we started to monitor the numbers of female managerial position etc and the result of monitoring is reported in every April.
+Additionally, from 2017 we started to monitor the numbers of female managerial positions etc and the result of monitoring is reported in April.